 - The General Plan encourages the continued revitalization and improvement of the Town's Special Use Permit properties while protecting the adjacent residential neighborhoods (General Plan Land Use Policy 2.1.2). - The Planning Commission shall focus their review on the visible, audible, and operational effects the amendment may have on the neighbors.
 In particular, the Planning Commission shall focus their review on: - Use.
 The property is currently utilized as a medical office.
 The proposed uses listed in the applicant's narrative comply with the allowable medical uses listed in Section 1102.2(B) of the Zoning Ordinance.
 The narrative notes that retail and medical marijuana dispensaries will not be allowed.
 Additional parameters may need to be addressed for the proposed uses, particularly for sleep centers, veterinary practices, pharmacy and urgent care uses. - 2.
 Height.
 The applicant is proposing both one and two-story structures with a maximum height of 21 feet (one-story) and 30 feet (two-story).
-Special attention shall be given to the two-story buildings-due to the proposed below grade garden level.
-The garden level extends five feet below finished grade.
-Grade shall be fully restored and the garden level not visible so that the height may be measured from finished grade with only 30 feet of façade visible.
+Special attention shall be given to the two-story buildings.
 The Planning Commission may consider allowing the proposed two-story Buildings C and D near the Tatum Boulevard and Shea Boulevard intersection up to 36 feet in height as measured from existing grade to avoid negative impacts of the proposed below grade garden level open to the outside.
-Such negative impacts include places for persons to loiter afterhours unseen from public view, storm drainage constraints of a fully enclosed outdoor area below grade and barriers of additional stairs/elevators to access the lower level to patrons of the medical center. - Setbacks.
+Such negative impacts include places for persons to loiter afterhours unseen from public view, storm drainage constraints of a fully enclosed outdoor area below grade and barriers of additional stairs/elevators to access the lower level to patrons of the medical center. - 3.
+Setbacks.
 The proposed setbacks for the buildings meet Special Use Permit Guidelines of 40' setback from public streets and 60' setback from residential properties.
 However, two of the proposed covered parking structures are only 50 feet from the adjoining residential lot lines.
 Attention shall be given to buffering between the subject property and residential properties to mitigate any adverse effects.